The Local-well-posedness of the relativistic Vlasov-Maxwell-Landau system with the specular reflection boundary condition: Regularity theory of the linear relativistic Landau equation with the specular reflection boundary condition

 where $\chi_n (t) = -n \vee t \wedge n$.
 By \eqref{eq2} in Proposition \ref{proposition 2.1}, we have

-By the same estimate, there exists a function $f$ such that $f_n \to f$ in the weak* topology of $S_{2, \kappa \theta}^{\text{rel}} (\Sigma^T)$, so that the bound \eqref{eq2} is true for the limiting function $f$.
+By this estimate, there exists a function $f$ such that $f_n \to f$ in the weak* topology of $S_{2, \kappa \theta} (\Sigma^T)$, so that the bound \eqref{eq2} is true for the limiting function $f$.
 We now show that $f$ satisfies the initial condition and the SRBC.
 By Ukai's trace lemma \eqref{eqC.6.1} and \eqref{eq2.1.11},